-Associate Professor of Economics at the Oxford Internet Institute, University of Oxford
+Oxford Internet Institute, University of Oxford.

 Welcome and Biography

-Hello, and a humble welcome to my homepage!
+Hello, and a humble welcome to my homepage.
 I am

-- an academic economist working on industrial economics, with a specialism in the economics of competition in technology and digital markets;
+an academic economist working on industrial economics, with a specialism in the economics of technology and competition in digital markets;

-- the effects of intermediary bias on competition and its implications for consumers;
+the effects of intermediary bias on competition and its implications for consumers;

-- bundling in technology markets;
+bundling in technology markets;

-- price comparison websites and market structure /competition;
+price comparison websites and market structure;

-- the truthfulness of online advertising;
+the truthfulness of online advertising;

-- bidding strategies in online auctions.
+bidding strategies in online auctions.

 Most of my research falls within the domain of applied economic theory, especially industrial organisation, information economics, competition (antitrust) policy, and other applications of game theory.